 Your payroll year-end work is all done once you submit all paperwork and reports to the CRA and Revenu Québec by the appropriate deadlines, as well as ensure all employees have their required tax forms.

+After completing your payroll year-end, you're probably ready to forget about it until next year.
+But, don't let this prime opportunity to reflect and improve escape you.
 Think about what worked well and identify opportunities for improvement for the coming year.
 Save notes and file lessons learned so that the process can be improved upon.
 Audit your year-round plan to keep up-to-date and minimize risk.

 Leveraging the right technology to process your payroll can make a big impact on your company’s year-end.
 Cloud-based payroll software that automates processes will help save you time and better understand your cash flow.